Colorado Commercial Trucking Insurance Requirements

 Colorado Road Sign

-Colorado Motor Carriers are required to meet minimum Commercial Auto Liability Insurance limits set by FMCSA.
-Those high limits are now easier to afford with a new insurance provider in town.
+Colorado Motor Carriers need to meet minimum Commercial Auto Liability Insurance limits set by FMCSA.
+Those high limits are now easier to afford with a new insurance provider in town!

 CDOT requires Motor Carriers to complete a FMCSA DOT Registration regardless of Intra or Interstate Commerce.